tower/tower/ROADMAP.md

 **High-level Goals**:

-- awesome generators like rails_wizard
-- useful default theme
-- javascript and coffeescript versions
+- ~~relatively stabilized folder/file structure~~
+- ~~`grunt integration`~~
+- *data syncing
 - *everything in mongodb has an API for it in the ORM
-- basic ember view patterns established (for tables, forms, and menus)
-- relatively stabilized folder/file structure
 - *authentication and authorization
 - *file uploading
+- *client routes
 - *background jobs in redis
+- *mailer
+- *testing patterns for an app
+- awesome generators like rails_wizard
-- mailer
+- useful default theme
+- javascript and coffeescript versions
 - error pages
-- *data syncing
-- *client routes
-- testing patterns for an app
-- ~~`grunt --config ./grunt.coffee`~~
-- make it more obvious that there is hook.io integration (http://vimeo.com/33288036)
+- basic ember view patterns established (for tables, forms, and menus)

 <a name="0.4.0" href="0.4.0"></a>